 Yes, it’s true.
 I’m a messy minimalist.
 I got a bag I haven’t fully unpacked, papers all over my desk, clothes on my bed, and a bunch of random stuff on the floor.
 But why not let me give you decluttering tips anyway.
-Because who knows, it could be exactly what you needed.
+Because who knows, it could be exactly what you needed for going from messy to minimalist in 2019.

 I’m not helping so far, am I?
 Sorry, but it’s important to identify the problem first, right?
 Let me start giving you some advice.

 Decluttering doesn’t have to be the impossible task I just painted you a picture of.
-You have a lot of tools you can use to make following these decluttering tips an enjoyable process for you, and get everything clutter free in no time.
+Whether you’re a senior, a hoarder, or a marie kondo enthusiast, you have a lot of tools you can use to make following these decluttering tips an enjoyable process for you, and get everything clutter free in no time.

 Let’s play the visualizing game.
 I want you to close your eyes and imagine your room decluttered.
 What do you see?
 A clear desk maybe, an organized closet, a clear floor?
 See all of that in your mind.
 Feel the burden off your shoulders.
 The smile on your face as you lie in your bed.
 Take it all in for a few moments and then open your eyes.